qmlnet/qmlnet/README.md

 There aren't really any important features missing that are needed for prime-time.
 This product is currently used on embedded devices in the medical industry.

+# Running Unit Tests

+The unit tests can be found in [src/native/Qml.Net.Tests](src/net/Qml.Net.Tests).

+They can be run directly from Visual Studio, or by using the `dotnet test` command line tool.

+Since the tests rely on the native QmlNet library, you have to ensure the library is in the `PATH` (on Windows) or otherwise discoverable.
+If you are trying to run tests against the native library built from the same repository, you can put the `src/native/output` folder into your `PATH` or `LD_LIBRARY_PATH` after running the `build.bat` or `build.sh` script.

 ## Contributors ✨

 Thanks goes to these wonderful people!